FadTheChad/FadTheChad/README.md

 - 👋 Yo, I’m Fad
 - 👀 I’m interested in Discord Bot Development and discord.js using TypeScript.
-- 🌱 I’m currently learning NestJS.
+- 🌱 I’m currently learning NestJS and NextJS.
 - 📫 You can reach me through discord `Fad The Chad (DankML)#8516` but i might have my DMs off.
 I am also on [Twitter](https://twitter.com/DankML_Pk).
 - ⚙️ I am currently working on [FadBot](https://github.com/FadTheChad/FadBot), formerly mostly Tentro, and other projects.
 Also working with Norden.